ANU-RSES-Education/EMSC-3002/Jupyterbook/Project_Ideas.md

 If you would like to suggest a project, you first need to find an academic sponsor to help with the planning and provide perspective on the marking scheme.
 The topic should be relevant to the course and the most effective way to ensure that is to review the learning outcomes and identify how the project topic touches on at least one of these.

 Read the comments above about assessment.
-The project mark is
+The project mark is based on the work that is relevant to the course and that is also your own contribution rather than the background material or work shared with a group.
+We may not be familiar with the background material you have from your academic sponsor so it will be important to document this for us.

+Decide what you want to do and make sure you get us to give feedback and, ultimately, sign off on the project.
 ::::